Insurance Bad Faith

 UF, School of Law, J.D., 1978

-With more than 34 years of experience and nearly a hundred and sixty jury trials, Fred Catfish Abbott is recognized as one of the leading trial attorneys in Northeast Florida.
+With more than 35 years of experience and nearly a hundred and seventy jury trials, Fred Catfish Abbott is recognized as one of the leading personal injury and trial attorneys in Northeast Florida.
 He has vast experience handling a variety of significant injury and wrongful death cases and has successfully collected numerous multi-million dollar verdicts against major corporations including General Motors, RaceTrac Petroleum, NAS Jacksonville, Southland Waste Systems, and others.
 He is also quickly earning the reputation as one of North Florida’s premiere Bad Faith trial lawyers, successfully prosecuting several significant bad faith law suits against major insurers.

 Catfish is a Board Certified civil trial attorney, named top 100 trial lawyer by The National Trial Lawyers.
 Catfish has received an “AV” rating from Martindale-Hubbell.
 He has also been recognized as one of Florida’s “Super Lawyers” for the last several years, and has received a perfect Avvo 10.0 rating. .